neondatabase/website/content/docs/manage/branches.md

 Each Neon project has a primary branch called `main`, by default.
 In the Neon Console, your primary branch is identified by a `PRIMARY` tag.
 You can designate any branch as the primary branch for your project or rename the primary branch, but you cannot delete a primary branch.
 Your primary branch has these advantages:

 - For [Free Tier](/docs/introduction/free-tier) users, the compute endpoint associated with the primary branch remains accessible if you exceed the _Active time_ limit of 100 hours per month.
 - For [Pro plan](/docs/introduction/pro-plan) users, default limits prevent more than 20 simultaneously active compute endpoints.
-If you exceed 20 simultaneously active computes, the compute endpoint associated with the primary branch remains accessible.
+If you exceed 20 simultaneously active computes, the compute endpoint associated with the primary branch remains available, ensuring uninterrupted access to data on your primary branch.

 ## Non-primary branch